csjiet/keybinds-shortcuts-environment-setups/Arsenal_keybindings.md

 > `-r`: Recursive.
 This tells rsync to copy directories recursively
 > `-P`: Partial progress.
 For a long transfer that may be interrupted.
 > `--delete`: Make target an identical copy of the source, purging files in the destination that is not found in the source. (default: if there are files in the target destination that are not present at the source, they will be left alone and not touched)
+> `--ignore-existing`: tells rsync to skip updating files that already exist on the destination. (default:  If the file contents differ then the file will be overwritten)

 - (Pull: Receive synced files from remote):
 ```